deezer/spleeter/paper.md

 - split music audio files into several stems with a single command line using pre-trained models.
 A music audio file can be separated into $2$ stems (vocals and accompaniments), $4$ stems (vocals, drums, bass and other) or $5$ stems (vocals, drums, bass, piano and other).
 - train source separation models or fine-tune pre-trained ones with Tensorflow (provided you have a dataset of isolated sources).

-The performance of the pre-trained models are very close to the published state of the art and is one of the best performing $4$ stems separation model on the common musdb18 benchmark [@musdb18] to be publicly released.
+The performance of the pre-trained models are very close to the published state-of-the-art and is one of the best performing $4$ stems separation model on the common musdb18 benchmark [@musdb18] to be publicly released.
 Spleeter is also very fast as it can separate a mix audio file into $4$ stems $100$ times faster than real-time (we note, though, that the model cannot be applied in real-time as it needs buffering) on a single Graphics Processing Unit (GPU) using the pre-trained $4$-stems model.

 ## Purpose